United States Navy Judge Advocate General's Corps: History

-During the rapid expansion of the navy during World War II, line officers who had been attorneys in civilian life were often pressed into service, frequently ad hoc, to serve as prosecutors and defense attorneys in court martial proceedings.
-Many of these attorneys remained in the navy following the end of the war as general line officers, but serving as de facto judge advocates.
-In 1947, the navy created a "law specialist" program to allow line officers restricted duty to perform legal services.
-By the Act of May 5, 1950, Congress required that the Judge Advocate General be a lawyer.
-The Act also required each Judge Advocate General of any service be a member of the bar with not less than eight years of legal duties as a commissioned officer.
+In 1947, the Navy created a "law specialist" program to allow line officers restricted duty to perform legal services.
+By the Act of May 5, 1950, Congress required that the judge advocate general be a lawyer.
+The act also required each judge advocate general of any service be a member of the bar with not less than eight years of legal duties as a commissioned officer.
 The Act also enacted the first Uniform Code of Military Justice (UCMJ).

-By 1967, the navy had 20 years of experience with the law specialist program.
+By 1967, the Navy had 20 years of experience with the law specialist program.
 There was, however, increasing pressure to create a separate corps of lawyers.
-That year, Congress decided to establish the Judge Advocate General's Corps (JAGC) within the Department of the Navy.
-The legislation was signed into law by President Lyndon B. Johnson on December 8, 1967, and redesignated all navy lawyers as staff officers within the navy, similar to physicians and chaplains.
-Prior to this change, all navy lawyers were Line Naval Officers.
+That year, Congress decided to establish the Judge Advocate General's Corps within the Department of the Navy.
+The legislation was signed into law by President Lyndon B. Johnson on December 8, 1967, and ensured navy lawyers as staff officers within the navy, and ensured Navy lawyers’ status as members of a distinct professional group within the Navy, similar to physicians and chaplains.

-Prior to 2005, JAG Corps personnel primarily worked in one of three offices: Navy Legal Service Offices (NLSO), which were created in 1976 and responsible for providing defense and legal assistance to eligible personnel; Trial Service Offices (TSO), which were established in the mid-1990s and responsible for providing courts-martial prosecution, court reporting and administrative trial support; and Staff Judge Advocates (SJA) providing legal advice to U.S. naval base commanding officers.
-In 2005, the Judge Advocate General of the Navy approved a pilot program which resulted in the merger of the navy's Trial Service Offices and Staff Judge Advocates into new commands known as Region Legal Service Offices (RLSO).
-On October 1, 2012 the eight Navy Legal Service Offices were disestablished and four Defense Service Offices (DSO) were established.
-The legal assistance mission that was previously performed by Navy Legal Service Offices was transferred to the Region Legal Service Offices.
-The Defense Service Offices focus solely on defense services and personal representation advice for servicemembers.
+On December 3, 1973, by Notice 5450, the chief of naval operations (CNO) officially established the Naval Legal Service, “to administer the legal services program and provide command direction for all Naval Legal Service activities and resources as may be assigned; and to perform such other functions or tasks as may be related to the Naval Legal Service as directed by the CNO.”
+Navy Legal Service Offices were created in 1976 and responsible for providing defense and legal assistance to eligible personnel; Trial Service Offices were established in the mid-1990s and responsible for providing courts-martial prosecution, court reporting and administrative trial support; and Staff Judge Advocates provided legal advice to U.S. naval base commanding officers.
+In 2004, the judge advocate general approved the merger of the Navy's Trial Service Offices and Staff Judge Advocates into new commands known as Region Legal Service Offices.
+On October 1, 2012, the eight Navy Legal Service Offices were disestablished and four Defense Service Offices were established.

-Additionally, the JAG Corps has attorneys and paralegals on aircraft carriers, amphibious assault ships and flag ships, as well as in support of Seabee battalions and special operations commands.
+In 2023, the Navy significantly reformed its military justice system and established the Office of Special Trial Counsel, which oversees the prosecution of sailors and other service members who commit personal violence offenses, including sexual assault.

+Today, the judge advocate general directs a worldwide organization of active and reserve component judge advocates, active and reserve component enlisted, and civilian personnel.
+The judge advocate general provides legal and policy advice to the secretary of the Navy in all legal matters concerning military justice, administrative law, environmental law, ethics, claims, admiralty, operational and international law, litigation, and legal assistance.